Skip to content

 Conservation area basics

-Expect tighter rules around windows/doors, roofing materials, stonework and features such as boundary walls.
+Expect tighter rules around windows/doors, roofing materials, stonework and features such as boundary walls in the Saltaire Conservation Area.
 Check whether Article 4 Directions or guidance apply and get advice before planning works.

 Council Tax & running costs